jpmorris/data_science_consultant_lessons/lectures/002-best_programming_practices/002-09-important-considerations-discussion.md

 ## should you make something global or always pass?

 e.g. 'engine' database connector, should you define it as a global or pass it in

+## How to do logging without polluting code